 AI disruption accelerates.
 TurboTax market share erosion materializes.
 SMB spending weakens.
 Multiple compresses to ~11x forward earnings.

 This report was generated using FMP financial data as of April 12, 2026.
-Interactive DCF model included.
-All inputs are adjustable.
 This is for informational purposes only and does not constitute investment advice.
 Past performance is not indicative of future results.